joinpursuit/Pursuit-Core-iOS/fundamentals/strings/README.md

 let combinedEAcuteQuestion = "Voulez-vous un caf\u{65}\u{301}?"

 if eAcuteQuestion == combinedEAcuteQuestion {
   print("These two strings are considered equal")
-}
+} else {
+  print("These two strings are NOT considered equal") }

 // Prints "These two strings are considered equal"
 ```